 - The first line of defense to protecting your chimney is the crown at the top, so if you find evidence of a damaged crown, complete with cracks or holes, you’ll probably soon notice issues on the body of your chimney too.
 Crown damage is typically a result of weather (heat/cold expansion and contraction) and natural wear and tear over time.

 The Long-Term Fix

-Aside from energy conservation, you?ll save money on insurance too.
-Because masonry provides a better barrier to pests, it?s more resistant to extreme weather and offers higher levels of security.
-This means leading insurance providers offer homeowner policy discounts up to 15% for homes that have it.
+Aside from energy conservation, you’ll save money on insurance too.
+Because masonry provides a better barrier to pests, it’s more resistant to extreme weather and offers higher levels of security.
+This means leading insurance providers offer homeowner policy discounts of up to 15% for homes that have it.